 Mix together:

-6 Roma Tomatoes, chopped
+6 Roma Tomatoes, chopped4 garlic cloves, minced

 2 seeded and minced jalapenos